 What separates the 75T from the competition, however, is their solid dynamism.
 Breakdowns in attacking punk and metal songs had significantly more bite and impact than the Amps Air 2.0 and Apple AirPods Pro, and the swift change in volume during classical crescendos gave the sound a wonderful swooping quality.

-The base is reasonably tight, too – although some bass-heavy tracks could sound a little low heavy; it sounded suitably precise during jazz tracks.
+The bass is reasonably tight, too – although some bass-heavy tracks could sound a little low heavy; it sounded suitably precise during jazz tracks.
 The bass extension is also low enough to give rumbling blues and classic rock lines a suitable growl.
 This is surprising given the Jabra Elite 75Ts use the same drivers as the 65T, which offered slightly muted sound.

 The only downside is that, on occasion, sibilance could creep in when listening to particularly aggressive genres at high volumes.